ShyandeepDas/ecem202a_project/docs/report.md

 In this project we tried to address the issue of hardware and bandwidth-limited surveillance systems.
 We use two approaches, in Apprach-A we used Compressive sensing using L1 minimization and then used the ESRGAN [9] for superresolution to generate the final high-resolution output.
 We successfully reconstruct an image from a fraction of the original pixel information and compensated for bad camera quality using super-resolution.

 Linear Program for Compressive Sensing
-Prior information - x is sparse v = A x where
+ Prior information - x is sparse

+v = A x, where,

   A is a given m x n measurement matrix x  is an unknown signal that one needs to recover from v

-min
-L1 norm of x'
-subject to A x' =  v
+min L1 norm of x', subject to A x' =  v

 The image is moved to frequency domain using Fourier basis.
 We used Limited-Memory BFGS to determine the components in every channel(RGB) which after using Inverse Fourier transform yields the reconstructed image.
 We believe if L1 norm was minimized in one-go across all the channels we might produce better results.